ciscops/viptela-workshop/exercises/6-1/README.md

 there is a difference.
 We set another Ansible clause, `changed_when`, to `yes` so that it always show a change when that task is run.

 The uri task does a REST call to the device to set the values with the `PUT` method.
 To get more information in the status of the REST call, we print out the result with the `debug` module.

 Now let's add another task using the `uri` module with the `GET` method to see what the result was of the previous `PUT`:

+>Note: Refer to the [Programmability Configuration Guide, Cisco IOS XE Everest 16.6.x](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/prog/configuration/166/b_166_programmability_cg/restconf_prog_int.html) for more information

 ```yaml
 - name: CONFIGURE ROUTERS